 Net diluted income / (loss) per share is calculated by dividing net income / (loss) attributable to common shareholders as adjusted for the effect of dilutive common equivalent shares, if any, by the weighted-average number of common and dilutive common equivalents shares outstanding during the year.
 Dilutive equivalent shares are excluded from the computation of diluted income / (loss) per share if their effects would be anti-dilutive.
-Common share equivalents consist of the common shares issuable in connection with the Group's convertible non-redeemable and redeemable preferred shares using the if-converted method, and common shares issuable upon the conversion of the stock options, using the treasury stock method.
+Common share equivalents consist of the common shares issuable upon the conversion of the stock options, using the treasury stock method.

-(cc) Comprehensive income
+(bb) Comprehensive income